Thomas J. Jarvis

 Thomas Jordan Jarvis (January 18, 1836 – June 17, 1915) was the 44th governor of the U.S. state of North Carolina from 1879 to 1885.
-Jarvis later served as a U.S. Senator from 1894 to 1895, and helped establish East Carolina Teachers Training School, now known as East Carolina University, in 1907.
+Jarvis served as a U.S. Senator from 1894 to 1895.
+A white supremacist, he spoke and wrote widely in support of the white supremacy campaign of 1898.
+In 1907, he helped establish East Carolina Teachers Training School, now known as East Carolina University.

 Biography

 Early years

 Born in Jarvisburg, North Carolina, in Currituck County, he was the son of Elizabeth Daley and Bannister Hardy Jarvis, a Methodist minister and farmer and brother of George, Ann, Margaret, and Elizabeth.
-His family was of English descent and some of its members highlighted at various points in the history of North Carolina.
-So, Thomas Jarvis was lieutenant governor of Albemarle during the government of Philip Ludwell, between 1691–97, and General Samuel Jarvis led the militia of Albemarle during his fight in the Revolutionary War.
-Raised in a poor family, although he had the necessities of life, Jarvis worked when he was young in three hundred acre farm owned by his father, while he was studying about the common schools.
-Jarvis was educated locally and at nineteen went on to attend Randoph-Macon College, earning an M.A. in 1861.
+His family was of English descent; ancestors included Thomas Jarvis, lieutenant governor of Albemarle during the government of Philip Ludwell between 1691 and 1697; and Samuel Jarvis, who led the militia of Albemarle during his fight in the Revolutionary War.
+Jarvis's father owned a 300-acre farm, where the family "had the necessities of life but few of the luxuries".
+Jarvis was educated in local schools and at 19 went on to attend Randolph-Macon College, earning an M.A. in 1861.
 He had to exercise as teacher during the summer to pay for college tuition.
-An educator by training, Jarvis opened a school in Pasquotank County and would later be one of the founders of East Carolina University.
+An educator by training, Jarvis opened a school in Pasquotank County.